davaya/jadn2/docs/im-summary.md

 ```
 where **Record** and **Number** are datatypes built into an IM language.
 Record is a group of values and
 Number is an atomic value, each with semantics defined by the IM language and the designer's model.
-The Coordinate data type specifies what values Coordinate objects may have, but not how programming
+The Coordinate data type specifies what values a variable of type Coordinate may have, but not how programming
 language variables are implemented or operated upon, such as computing the distance between two
 coordinates.